AggelosTse/Quiz-Game/README.md

 ## Simple Python Quiz Game

-This is a simple Python quiz game created for educational purposes.
-The game presents multiple-choice questions to the player and evaluates their answers.
-How to Play

-    1.Run the quiz.py file using Python.
-    2.The game will display a series of questions, each with multiple-choice answers.
-    3.Enter the word corresponding to your answer choice.
+A lightweight, terminal-based quiz application built with Python.
+This project was designed for educational purposes to demonstrate basic data structures, user input handling, and conditional logic.

+---

+## Features

+* **Multiple Choice:** Engaging questions with a clear `A, B, C, D` selection system.
-The game will provide feedback on whether your answer is correct or incorrect.
+* **Instant Scoring:** Real-time feedback on whether your answer was correct or incorrect.
-Continue answering questions until you've completed the quiz.
+* **Final Results:** A summary at the end of the game showing your total score and percentage.
+* **Educational Logic:** Clean, readable code that's easy to modify and add new questions to.

+---

 ## Files: